 Since 2016, Germany has been experiencing an increased political detachment from mainstream parties.
 This discontent is rooted in the public perception of national political parties being disconnected from them as the people, moreover, citizens consider their voices and needs being ignored.
 Germany wishes to encounter and lower this political detachment by the means of Open Government initiative.
 The concept refers to the opening of government and administration to its people and the economy through the provision of open government data, provided throughout municipal and federal level "open by default" since the adoption of the G8 Open Data Charter in 2013.
 The supply of Open Government Data strives to increase government transparency and accountability as well as enhance economic and civic innovation and citizen participation in public policy formation.

-The aspect of Open Government, our paper presented at the EGOSE 2020 conference, examines the implementation of local initiatives for and with citizens, civil organisations, and local governments, aiming to provide people with the possibility to participate in local policymaking as well as propose their own ideas.
+The aspect of Open Government, our paper presented at the EGOSE 2020 conference, examines the implementation of local initiatives for and with citizens, civil organisations, and local governments, aiming to provide people with the possibility to participate in local policy making as well as propose their own public value adding ideas.
 Simultaneously these initiatives offer room for the government to connect, moreover interact with their citizens.
 Hence the concept of Open Government can only work if both sides make a corresponding effort: 1) The citizens through their motivation to act as public entrepreneurs and voluntary commitment to implement their ideas.
 2) The local government by supporting these initiatives, showing itself to be cooperative and taking the efforts of its citizens seriously and actively offering them to participate in different affairs.
 Living democracy need not remain an illusion.

 Respective implementation efforts are manifested by the execution of National Action Plans (NAP).
 While the first NAP was implemented between 2017 and 2019, the mandate of second NAP runs from 2019 to 2021.
 Accompanied by nationwide projects (Model Commune Open Government and Regional Open Government Laboratories respectively), those implementation efforts provide in-depth understanding about the manifold challenges faced by politics, administrations and practitioners.
 Proving the German implementation strategy of a grass-roots approach, especially the state of North Rhine-Westphalia demonstrates best practice projects.